bytenft/bytenft-onramp-payment-gateway/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+Fixes an issue with sandbox/live settings not loading properly during API verification.
+Recommended for all users.

 = 1.0.1 =
 This update improves support for multiple merchant accounts and better handles fallback logic.
 Upgrade is recommended.